birc-gsa-2022/project-2-python-team/README.md

 *Describe experiments that verifies the correctness of your implementations.*

-We couldnt come up with a good idea for testing just the construction, but if the tree is constructed correctly the search should output the same matches as the naive implementation of exact pattern matching.
+We could not come up with a good idea for testing just the construction, but if the tree is constructed correctly the search should output the same matches as the naive implementation of exact pattern matching.
 We generated test data and compared outputs from our ST implementation with the naive pattern matching, to verifiy correctness.
 Furthermore we also tried with empty strings, just in case something went wierd.
 For palindromes, markov, random and single letter, the output seemed correct. biggest problem was that it was not necessarily in the same order, but we don't care about that.